 4. Create An Effective Content Strategy For Your Nonprofit

 Now that you have identified the goals, audience and the suitable social networks for your nonprofit, the next thing is to create an effective content strategy, i.e., create the content mix that abides by your goals, content category, and posting frequency.

 Type Of Content

-Contemplate what type of content is useful for spreading your message and keeping your audience engaged.
+Contemplate what type of content is useful for spreading your message and keeping your audience hooked.
 You can start by examining what performed well in the past.
-Ask your supporters about the type of stories they like to see from you.
+Ask your supporters about the type of stories they'd like to see from you.

 Also, ask yourself the following:

 - Do you need a lot of visual elements such as images, GIFs and videos?

 - Do you want to write shorter texts or more prolonged, in-depth articles?

 - Will your content be in the form of a call-to-action or mainly in the form of entertainment?